ElizaGulbe/SemanticLinkExtraction/readme.md

   DB_PASSWORD=password     # Your database password
   DB_NAME=database_name    # Name of the database

+    You can access the database by By contacting peteris@ailab.lv
 ## Link Detection Process

 The link detection workflow is structured in three main stages: